f1337/f1337.github.io/tradecraft/mob-programming.md

 ## When do we mob?

 When we think the cost for mobbing will be less than the cost of working siloed.
-Sometimes working in individual threads is better: more efficient, better for morale/mental-health, etc. Sometimes individual threads get blocked, or stuck in a miscommunication loop,
+Sometimes working in individual threads is better: more efficient, better for morale/mental-health, etc. When individual work thread become blocked, or stuck in a miscommunication loop, often a short pairing or mobbing session is the solution.

 ## How do we mob?